usc-isi-digelements/selected-facets-display/README.md

 Custom property                     | Description                     | Default
 ------------------------------------|---------------------------------|----------------------
-`--selected-facet-bg-color`         | Background color of a facet tag | --paper-blue-grey-200 `--selected-facet-text-color`       | Text color for facets           | --paper-blue-grey-800
+`--selected-facet-bg-color`         | Background color of a facet tag | --paper-grey-400 `--selected-facet-icon-hover-color` | Color for close icon on hover   | --paper-red-800 `--selected-facet-item-style-mixin` | Custom style mixin of each item | none `--selected-facet-text-color`       | Text color for facets           | --paper-grey-800
-`--selected-facet-icon-hover-color` | Color for close icon on hover   | --paper-blue-800

 ### Dependencies